Gabardone/SwiftCache/README.md

         }
         .storage((WeakObjectStorage())
         .coordinated() // Always finish an `async` cache chain with this one.
 You usually need only one at the end.
-        .eraseToAnyCache() // Using `AnyThrowingAsyncCache` as the return type makes for easy substitution in tests.
 }
 ```